(Originally published 1/2/15)

 more genuine to me than Mario Cuomo that summer.
 When he visited my

-person and pick up some campaign spoils, which I did.
-And there he was in the
+person and gather some campaign spoils, which I did.
+And there the man was in the

-flesh, looking an awful lot like relations on my father’s side of the family.
+flesh, looking an awful lot like a relative from the old country on my father’s side of the family.

 With his shirtsleeves rolled up, Cuomo spoke of his plans for the city, which